Director and Executive Officer;

 Former Director and Deputy President at Mitsubishi UFJ Financial Group and former President and COO of INCJ, Ltd..

 Current member of the Financial Services Agency (FSA) panel of experts on Fintech startups and other government-related panels.
 Appointed adviser to the FSA in February 2017.
 Served as Director at Morgan Stanley from 2011 to 2015.
-After joining Mitsubishi Bank, Ltd., in 1977, He served as Manager of Third Marketing Division and Manager of First Corporate Business Division of The Bank of Tokyo-Mitsubishi, Ltd.; Manager of Corporate Planning Division of The Bank of Tokyo-Mitsubishi UFJ, Ltd.; President and CEO of Union Bank, N.A.; and Senior Managing Executive officer and CEO for the Americas of The Bank of Tokyo–Mitsubishi UFJ, Ltd.
+He began his professional career at the Mitsubishi Bank, a predecessor to MUFG, in 1977 and has over 34 years of experience in the banking industry, including as President and CEO of Union Bank, N.A., and Senior Managing Executive officer and CEO for the Americas of The Bank of Tokyo–Mitsubishi UFJ, Ltd.

 Managing Director, DNX Ventures